 Fotofestiwal was established in 2001 as one of the first photography events in Poland.
 Since then it has grown into one of the most relevant photographic festivals in Europe but its core mission has not changed: presenting photography in its various ways (via exhibitions, films, slideshows, workshops etc.) but also talking about important social issues and introducing the unobvious beauty and unique history of our city to the audience.
 For such reason we organize thematic exhibitions in various post-industrial spaces, which Łódź is well known for, we put stress on networking parties – (we are quite famous for those), but also every year we try to develop new ways of talking about photography: via events such as Photo-Match: Completely Different Portfolio Review, during which we focus on having equal status granted to the curators as well as artists, with formula of presentation that numerous festivals are applying worldwide now with a success.
 Since 2016 we work as a collective, with no board of directors, developing a new way of cultural institution management.

-Edition 2021 will take place in Łódź from 10th to 27th of June.
+Edition 2022 will take place in Łódź in June.

 Country of residence

 Biography with up to 1500 characters

 CV with up to 2000 characters (or PDF file)

 At least 3000px on the long edge

 Curator, International Festival of Photography - Fotofestiwal in Lodz, (PL)